On the ergodic theory of impulsive semiflows: Main results

 We point out that the assumption $I(D) \cap D=\emptyset$ implies that the time duration of each trajectory is infinite, see \cite[Remark 1.1]{AC}.

 \begin{Def} A probability measure $\mu$ on the Borel sets of a metric space $M$ is called {\bf invariant} under a semiflow $\phi$ if \end{Def}

 Recall that a continuous semiflow on a compact metric space always admit an invariant measure.
-However, in the lack of continuity, which is the case of impulsive semiflows, one can not guarantee it.
-Our first main result provides sufficient conditions for the existence of invariant measures under impulsive semiflows. \begin{maintheorem} Let $\varphi: M\times\mathbb{R}^{+} \to M$ be a smooth semiflow, $D$ a smooth compact submanifold and $I: D\to M$ a continuous function.
+However, in the lack of continuity, which is the case of impulsive semiflows, one can not guarantee that.
+Our first main result provides sufficient conditions for the existence of invariant measures under impulsive semiflows. \begin{maintheorem} Let $\varphi\colon M\times\mathbb{R}^{+}_0 \to M$ be a smooth semiflow, $D$ be a smooth compact submanifold and $I\colon D\to M$ be a continuous function.
 Let $\psi$ be the impulsive semiflow generated by $(M, \varphi, D, I)$.

-If $D$ and $I(D)$ are submanifold of codimension one that are transversal to the flow direction, then there exists at least an invariant measure under the impulsive semiflow $\psi$ . \end{maintheorem}
+If $D$ is a submanifold of codimension one that is transversal to the flow direction, then there exists at least one invariant measure under the impulsive semiflow $\psi$. \end{maintheorem}

 As mentioned in the introduction, in \cite{AC} the authors provided conditions to the existence of invariant measures.
 Here, we replace their conditions for the above ones which are more topological and somewhat easier to check.